CenterForOpenScience/OSFDocs/docs/projects/preprints.rst

     Abstract can't be blank

 **Finishing the Basics Widget**

+In the event that the user chooses "No license" from the drop-down menu and fills out the "Year" and "Copyright Holders" fields as their last steps before they finish the Basics widget, the user can press the **return** key (Mac) or the **Enter** key (Windows) on their computer to close the Basics widget and open the Authors widget.

-When the user clicks [Save and continue], the Basics widget closes, and the Authors widget expands.
+The user can also click [Save and continue] to close the Basics widget and open the Authors widget.

 This is how the widget appears when closed::